rsfrankl/rsfrankl.github.io/_pages/talks.md

 ---

 ## Conference Keynotes
+"Of Decisions and Deserts: Helping Cities Be Smart, Just, and Good,” Keynote Address, 24th Association of Geographic Information Laboratories in Europe (AGILE) Conference, June 11, 2021.

 “Migration, Population Loss, and the Smaller Picture,” Keynote Address, International and Internal Migration: Challenges and Opportunities in Europe Workshop, Gran Sasso Science Institute (GSSI), L’Aquila, Italy, January 17, 2020.

 “Inequality and the Smart City,” Keynote Address, GeoComputation 2019, Queenstown, New Zealand, September 20, 2019.